fricas/fricas/src/doc/sphinx/source/install.rst

 If you compile FriCAS from the |git repository|, and ``configure`` does not detect the ``xvfb-run`` program, then graphic examples will not be built.
-This results in broken HyperDoc pages -- all graphic examples will be missing (and trying to access them will crash hypertex).
+This results in broken HyperDoc pages -- all graphic examples will be missing (and trying to access them will crash the hypertex process).

 To get working graphic examples login into X and replace ``make`` above by the following